 At Radius Security we invest in matters of the community because Community Matters.
-We invest in programs that support vulnerable youth across BC to create positive, lasting relationships, and become leaders in their communities.
-We are proud to support our communities through the following initiatives:
+We are proud to support the following initiatives:

 Vulnerable Youth Grant

-The 2017 Vulnerable Youth Grant of $6500 has been awarded to the Federation of BC Youth in Care Networks (the Fed).
-The committee responsible for this grant has generously given their time to carefully selecting the organizations to interview, attending the groups' presentations, and conducting site visits before reaching a decision.
-While Plea and the John Howard Society presented very strong cases for their youth programs, the group could not help but feel that the Fed's program was most in line with our grant's mission.
-In appreciation of the amazing work they do for youth in our communities, both Plea and John Howard will receive a small grant this year.
+The 2017 Vulnerable Youth Grant of $6500 has been awarded to The Federation of BC Youth in Care Networks (the Fed).
+The grant committee carefully selected the organizations to interview, attended the groups' presentations, and conducted site visits before reaching a decision.
+Of the youth programs considered, the Fed's program was most in line with our grant's mission: supporting vulnerable youth across BC to create positive, lasting relationships, and become leaders in their communities.

 The Fed is a youth-driven program that provides advocacy, empowerment, and connection to BC youth aged 14-24 in the foster care system.
-The organization is also run by a board of "alumni" from the program.
-Through our donation Vancouver Fire and Radius Security will be providing the funds for one of their bi-annual youth retreats, at which youth come together with their peers where leadership and connection are nurtured, and strong family-like bonds are created where they are sorely missing for many of these youth.
+The organization is run by a board of program "alumni."
+The Vulnerable Youth Grant will fund one of the Fed's bi-annual youth retreats, at which youth come together with their peers.
+The retreat nurtures leadership and connection and creates strong family-like bonds which are sorely missing for many of these youth.
 Beyond our donation, we look forward to finding further ways of supporting this important organization and the programs they provide.

 John Howard Society

-Thanks to Radius Security’s effective remote guarding and video surveillance systems, our clients see many criminals tried and convicted.
+Thanks to our effective Redhanded™ remote guarding and video surveillance systems, our clients see many criminals tried and convicted.

 Radius is a proud sponsor of the Society’s Lower Mainland Choices and Consequences program, which arranges for former prisoners to speak at schools and youth groups about the long-term consequences of their choices and the realities of the criminal justice system.